 Find the best New York beaches

-After years of being eclipsed by popular-kid neighbor Rockaway Beach, this expanse is enjoying a renaissance, thanks to the folks at Riis Park Beach Bazaar, with a packed calendar of gigs and the bathhouse-residing food court slinging out eats from Fletcher’s Brooklyn Barbecue and Ample Hills Creamery.
+After years of being eclipsed by popular-kid neighbor Rockaway Beach, this expanse is enjoying a renaissance, thanks to the folks at Riis Park Beach Bazaar, with a packed calendar of gigs and the bathhouse-residing food court slinging out eats from Oaxaca Taco and Ample Hills Creamery.
 (So, yeah, feel free to skip the picnic basket.)
 There’s a lot to say for a beach that doesn’t involve leaving NYC but makes you feel like you did.
-Riis boasts a golf course, ball courts and a markedly wider beach than nearby Fort Tilden and Rockaway.
-And here’s a history lesson: Notorious city planner Robert Moses, who developed a lot of ocean coasts in and around NYC, dubbed it “the people’s beach” because of its access to public transit.
+Riis boasts a golf course and a markedly wider beach than nearby Fort Tilden and Rockaway.
+And here’s a history lesson: notorious city planner Robert Moses, who developed a lot of ocean coasts in and around NYC, dubbed it “the people’s beach” because of its access to public transit.

 The Ramones-approved sprawl may have gained some hipster cache over the past few years, but the draws to Rockaway remain pretty constant: You can’t beat the few-blocks-off proximity to the subway—it’s about an hour trek from downtown to the sand—and the expansive, nearly six-mile-long beach means it’s a little easier to move your blanket away from boom-box guy.
 (You know the one.)
 Plus, there’s Rockaway 2.0 favorites like the boardwalk’s rockin’, sceney burger and booze joint Rippers.
 And the waves here are actually rideable.
-Hang ten and sign up for surf lessons at the New York Surf School (192 Beach 92nd; 718-496-3371).
-The star of the show, though, is the Rockaway Beach Surf Club, a mural-lined bohemian joint home to the popular food stand Tacoway Beach.
+Hang ten and sign up for surf lessons at the New York Surf School (Beach 69th St; 718-916-5359).
+The star of the show, though, is the Rockaway Beach Surf Club, a mural-lined bohemian joint that's home to the popular food stand Tacoway Beach.
 (Get the fish tacos.
 Trust us.)

 This gem ticks off all the criteria for a jealousy-inducing beach day: Its five-mile beachfront is quiet (radios aren’t permitted on Fields 3 and 4) and crowd-free in comparison to its neighbor-to-the-west Jones Beach, and its facilities—private outdoor showers, first aid, grills and picnic tables—are in superb shape.
 If you’re looking for even more solitude, head farther east to Field 5 for access to the rest of the scenic Fire Island coast, including the nearly 200-year-old Fire Island Lighthouse, where you can climb 192 steps for the best views outside the city.
 Or don’t—it’s the weekend after all.